Memory Care: Specialized Support for People With Alzheimer's or Dementia

 Many assisted living facilities, continuing care retirement communities and nursing homes have special memory care “neighborhoods” for dementia patients.
 There are also stand-alone memory care facilities.

 Memory care is the fastest-growing sector of the senior housing market, with the number of units doubling over the past decade, according to the National Investment Center for Seniors Housing & Care, a nonprofit that tracks trends in the industry.
 However, occupancy rates plummeted in 2020 as COVID-19 ravaged many long-term care facilities.

-Regulation of memory care differs from state to state, and the quality of memory care units varies.
+Many facilities have struggled with staffing in the wake of the pandemic, and the quality of memory care units varies widely, says Megan Carnarius, a registered nurse and memory care consultant in the Denver area.
 It's important to visit and ask questions as you consider whether memory care is the right fit for your loved one.

 What makes memory care different?

 Memory care is designed to provide a safe, structured environment with set routines to lower stress for people with Alzheimer's or dementia.
 Employees provide meals and help residents with personal care tasks, just like the staff at an assisted living facility, but they are also specially trained to deal with the unique issues that often arise as a result of dementia or Alzheimer's.
 They check in with residents more frequently and provide extra structure and support to help them navigate their day.

 Is your loved one ready for memory care?